The City of Kalamunda provides several activites to engage and involve the young people of our community.

 The Young Artist Awards Exhibition Opening Night is held at the Zig Zag Gallery in Kalamunda.

-This is a free event and all applicants, family, friends and other supporters are invited to this celebration of young artists.
-Drinks and nibbles will be provided.
-There will also be live music courtesy of the talented senior band from Focus Music.
+This is a free event, and all applicants, family, friends and other supporters are invited to this celebration of young artists.
+The evening will feature live music, drinks and nibbles.
+You must reserve a ticket to attend this evening.

 Follow the map,